-In the Gray Isles, a northern realm cloaked in legends and storms, lives a secret.
-For thousands of years it lay in the Otherworld, known only in the imaginations of sailors.
-Now, it has surfaced; first to Eadred, a wizard banished by his kind after being cursed by a witch; and then to Hemlock, a fisherman’s son orphaned by the sea.
-When their paths collide, a change is set into motion that the heavens watch with dread; for the legends tell, it heralds the birth of an immortal and the death of the realm.
+For Eadred has learned a secret involving an orphaned fisherman’s son named Hemlock.
+When their paths collide, a prophecy is set into motion that the heavens watch with dread; for the legends tell, it heralds the birth of an immortal and the death of the realm.

 Lorth of Ostarin is a formidable wizard with a turbulent past.
-An elite assassin and servant of the old powers, he is given a mission by his masters to question Eadred, a high-ranking wizard banished for breaking the codes of his order.
-Lorth arrives in a fog of eerie impressions to find both Eadred and Hemlock missing, a mystery that swiftly deteriorates into a manhunt that plunges Lorth into a tricky world of visions, secrets, legends, and the hearsay of island politics.
+An elite assassin and servant of the Old One, he is sent by his masters to question Eadred after he is banished for breaking the codes of his order.
+Lorth arrives in a fog of eerie impressions to find both Eadred and Hemlock missing, a mystery that swiftly deteriorates into a manhunt that plunges Lorth into a tricky world of visions, legends, loss, and the hearsay of island politics.

-Some secrets are best kept hidden, and madness often hides wisdom.
-In his quest to lift a curse responsible for his fall and subsequent exile, Eadred has gathered great knowledge of Hemlock’s origins.
-Through him, Lorth reaches the sobering conclusion that Hemlock is not what he seems.
+In his quest to lift the curse responsible for his fall and subsequent exile, Eadred has gathered great knowledge of Hemlock’s origins.
+Through him, Lorth reaches the sobering conclusion that Hemlock is not what he seems, but something powerful enough to destroy the realm with a thought.
 Unfortunately, Lorth is not the only one who has discovered Hemlock’s secret.
 Racing time, he must bare his sword against an army, violate discretion and risk his own stature in order to free Hemlock from an otherworldly fate before the forces of earth and sea are unleashed upon the mortal world.